doris188233/macau_tourism_analysis/README.md

   - **Hong Kong and Macau:** Leverage the proximity and the higher spending power by offering exclusive, and trendy food experience. promote family-oriented bundles to attract short-haul travelers.

 ---
-Remark: This data is updated until 2023.
+*Remark: Some data is updated until 2023.